Double auction: Modular approach

-A modular approach to the design of double auctions was recently proposed by Dütting, Roughgarden and Talgam-Cohen.
-This framework views double auctions as being composed of ranking algorithms for each side of the market and a composition rule, and can be applied to complex markets.
+Dütting, Roughgarden and Talgam-Cohen proposed a modular approach to the design of double auctions.
+Their framework views double auctions as being composed of ranking algorithms for each side of the market and a composition rule, and can be applied to complex markets.
 An immediate consequence of this framework is that classic double auction mechanisms such as the trade reduction mechanism are not only strategyproof but also weakly group-strategyproof (meaning that no group of buyers and sellers can benefit by a joint misreport of their preferences).